Allergies-Food and Seasonal

 Car Safety Policy

 There will be absolutely no toleration for cars left unattended with the engine running or keys left in the ignition.
-This has been an ongoing problem and will not be tolerated.
 If your car is left unattended with the keys in the ignition, the administrator or any staff member have the right to remove the keys and take them to the office.
 For the sake of all the children at Countryside please uphold this policy.
 We understand parents may be in a hurry in the morning; however, it only takes a few seconds to remove your keys from the ignition.
+PLEASE DO NOT LEAVE CHILDREN UNATTENDED IN YOUR CAR.
+PLEASE BRING ALL CHILDREN INTO THE CLASSROOM, PLEASE DO NOT LEAVE OLDER CHILDREN ALONE IN ANY AREA OF COUNTRYSIDE.
+If you have extenuating circumstances and you must leave a child in the car, please speak to the staff about meeting you at the

 Classroom Observation Policy

-Children enrolled in the Toddler Class need a change of clothes that will be left at school.
+Children enrolled in the Toddler Class need a change of clothes and pair of shoes that will be left at school.
 Please label all items with your child’s name (shirt, pants, underpants and socks).
 When a change of clothing is worn home, please replace it with a fresh change the next day.
 Again, each article of clothing should be labeled with the child’s name.

-Children enrolled in the Preschool Class need to have a change of clothes, labeled with their name, inside their backpack at all times.
+Children enrolled in the Preschool Class need to have a change of clothes and extra set of shoes that will be placed in their bin in the classroom.

 Please communicate to us what we need to know about your child.
-Please use the Daily Sheet, send a note to the teacher or call the office to inform us if there is something we should be aware of about your child.
+Please send a text or note to the teacher or call the office to inform us if there is something we should be aware of about your child.
 If there is a parent out of town, a separation or death in the family it is important for your child’s teacher to be aware of any unusual circumstances so that we may better care for your child.
 Countryside encourages parents to regularly contribute to the decisions about their child’s goals and to help plan activities within the classroom environment.
+Countryside will communicate with parents via text, phone calls or the Brightwheel app.

 Confidentiality is very important within our school.
 Children’s records, screenings/evaluations and incident reports are kept confidential and are not shared with anyone other than the custodial parent(s) or classroom staff unless written authorization has been given by the parents.
-Written authorization along with specific records that should be shared with said individuals/agencies.
-Classroom staff will use the screening and evaluation results when creating the lesson plan for the individual child or class.
+Written authorization is required, along with a list of the specific records that are allowed to be shared with said individuals/agencies.

 Emergency School Closing/Extreme Weather Policy

 In the event of snow and ice storms, please watch KSDK (Ch.
 5), KTVI (Ch.
 2), or KMOV (Ch.4).
 I believe several of these stations also have the school closings posted on their websites.
-If the Parkway School District is closed, Countryside will also be closed except in the case that Parkway closes due to the wind chill.
-However, Countryside has closed in the past when Parkway was open.
+There are times when Countryside will follow the Parkway School District when it comes to closing due to inclement weather.
+However, this is not always the case.
+Therefore, we do recommend calling the school or looking for Countryside Montessori on the school closing list on Channels 2, 4 and 5.
 We generally have a message on the school phone.
 Also, we will have a phone message system that will call at 6 a.m. to let you know if the school is closed.

 Extended Absence Policy